Comparing proportions among groups

 If the un-adjusted p-value was greater than .1, the adjusted value becomes 1.
 However, this comparison is very conservative.
 Many other options exist, and we will explore two here.

 The sequential Bonferroni, or Holm’s, method, allocates your \(\alpha\) to accept as many tests as significant as possible while still controlling for the FWER.
 To do this, it orders the post-hoc tests by p-value, smallest to largest.
-It then rejects the null hypothesis attached to the smallest p-value and subtracts that p-value from \(\alpha\).
-It continues to do this until \(\alpha\) is too small to reject the next smallest p-value.
-I think of it as buying p-values with \(\alpha\).
+It then compares the smallest p-value to \(\alpha\) divided the number of tests we intend to run.
+If the p-value is smaller than the resulting employed \(\alpha\) , the next smallest p-value is compared to \(\alpha\) divided the number of tests we intend to run minus 1 (since we’ve already run one test).
+This process continues until a p value is larger than the employed \(\alpha\).

 We can use this approach by simply changing the method.
 Let’s also order our results again for viewing.